Scheremo/moore-classes/README.md

 - Integrates cleanly with existing Moore concepts (`moore.read`, `moore.ref`, `moore.call`).
 - Lowers predictably to LLVM using heap-allocated `struct` objects and standard vtable dispatch.

+The implementation further tries to stick closely to standard C++ lowering conventions, as for example defined in [Itanium C++ ABI](https://itanium-cxx-abi.github.io/cxx-abi/abi.html#member-pointers).
 This document defines class support according to *IEEE 1800-2023 § 8 “Classes”*[^8].

 Scope of this initial design: